 But unlike American Roulette, don’t expect to see a double zero (00) pocket on a French (or European) Roulette wheel.
 That feature is uniquely American, and one that only favours the House advantage.

 The French style of betting was also adopted by other versions.
 It forms the basis of the betting structure shared by all popular variations of roulette, and may already be familiar.
-There are three categories of bets to consider when playing European Roulette:
+There are three categories of bets to consider when playing European Roulette.
+Down below you’ll find the Roulette table explained:

 - Outside Bets – The outer section of the roulette wheel.
 This area is preferred by beginners – primarily because the chances of winning are statistically higher.